m9brady/eodms-api-client/README.md

   -e, --end TEXT                  End of acquisition time window (default to
                                   now)

-  -g, --geometry PATH             File containing polygon used to constrain
+  -g, --geometry PATH             File containing vector feature(s) used to constrain
                                   the query results to a spatial region

   -pt, --product-type TEXT        Limit results to a certain image product